What is engine misfiring and what are the main causes.

 Common Engine Misfiring Causes

 If one or more of the above factors aren’t in proper working condition, you’ll run the risk of misfiring.
-There are a variety of different misfire causes that can occur; that can keep a cylinder from combusting properly.
+There are a variety of different misfire causes that can occur.
+And, most of them, will keep a cylinder from combusting properly.
 Sometimes it takes a combination of issues, in order to make a cylinder misfire.
-Other times, misfiring isn’t consistent, and sometimes the cylinder will fire properly; while other times the cylinder will misfire.
-And, it depends on the type of issue and how severe the issue is.
+Other times, misfiring isn’t consistent, and sometimes the cylinder will fire properly.
+So, it all depends on, the type of issue and how severe the issue is.

 Faulty Or Fouled Spark Plugs